rcl-ssl/docs/certbot/introduction.md

 ## How it Works

 - The application will request a list of certificates in a user's subscription in the RCL SSL Portal
-- It will look for certificates in the list that are specified to be 'included in the server'.
+- It will look for certificates in the list that are specified to be 'included in the hosting machine'.
 If it finds a specified certificate, it will save the certificate in the hosting machine
-- If a certificate is about to expire it will be scheduled for renewal, and subsequently saved to the hosting machine the next time the process is run
+- If a certificate is about to expire, it will be scheduled for renewal, and subsequently saved to the hosting machine the next time the process is run
 - The web server will be automatically configured to use the SSL/TLS certificate that was saved to the hosting machine

-This entire process is repeated every seven (7) days to ensure the automatic renewal and installation of certificates in a server.
+This entire process is repeated every seven (7) days to ensure the automatic renewal and installation of certificates.

 ## Web Servers
 Web servers can use the certificates saved in the Windows or Linux hosting machine.